tilakjain619/YourFoodie/README.md

 YourFoodie - Online Food Delivery App

 **Introduction:**
-yourFoodie is an innovative and user-friendly online food delivery application designed to revolutionize the way people order and enjoy their favorite meals.
+YourFoodie is an innovative and user-friendly online food delivery application designed to revolutionize the way people order and enjoy their favorite meals.
 Built using HTML, PHP, MySQL, and CSS, this app provides a seamless and delightful food ordering experience for users across various platforms.

 **Key Features:**

 1. **User-Friendly Interface:**
-   - yourFoodie boasts an intuitive and visually appealing interface, ensuring users can easily navigate the app to browse restaurants and place orders.
+   - YourFoodie boasts an intuitive and visually appealing interface, ensuring users can easily navigate the app to browse restaurants and place orders.

 2. **Restaurant Listings:**
    - Users can explore a wide range of restaurants, filter by cuisine, read reviews, and view menus, all within the app.